 - During the summer, rosemary should be fertilized about every two weeks.

-- To encourage bushier growth, pinch off 3 to 6 inches of the tips every now and then, to use in cooking--or herbal teas or infused oils.
+- To encourage bushier growth, pinch off three to six inches of the tips every now and then, to use in cooking—or herbal teas or infused oils.

 Now for the challenging part: keeping that potted rosemary alive over winter.

 Here's the number one thing you need to know: Rosemary needs quite a large pot, if it is to survive indoors.

 Before you bring your rosemary indoors for the winter, transplant it to a pot that is at least 1 1/2 feet in diameter.

 It's my belief that the number one reason why rosemary fails to survive indoors is a too-small pot.